OWASP/owasp-mastg/Document/0x04e-Testing-Authentication-and-Session-Management.md

 - A second factor of authentication exists at the remote endpoint and the 2FA requirement is consistently enforced.
 - Step-up authentication is required to enable actions that deal with sensitive data or transactions.
+- The app informs the user of the recent activities with their account when they log in.

 #### 2-Factor Authentication and Step-up Authentication